fdformula/FiniteDifferenceFormula.jl/README.md

 To run the code, you need the Julia programming language (https://julialang.org/), a wonderful and amazing computing platform.

+## How to install this package

+In Julia REPL,

+1. using Pkg
+1. Pkg.add("FiniteDifferenceFormula")

 ## The package exports seven functions

 - computecoefs